faizpuad/DataEngineeringProject-DocumentStreamingWithData/README.md

 - [Appendix](#appendix)

 ## The Data Set
 The dataset chosen is a simulated credit card fraud dataset from Kaggle.
 It contains both legitimate and fraudulent transactions, and includes a wide range of attributes such as transaction time, merchant details, customer information, and fraud flags.
-I selected this dataset because of my familiarity with bank data as a data analyst and thus such convenience shoudl expedite my learning process for establishing this project.
+I selected this dataset because of my familiarity with bank data as a data analyst and thus such convenience should expedite my learning process for establishing this project.

 The data dictionary is shown below: